Trump Org.'s longtime CFO chokes up, says he betrayed trust

 Weisselberg said the practice began before he started at the Trump Organization and was only abandoned after a tax lawyer audited the company’s pay practices once Trump became president in 2017.

-The checks would then be stuffed into Christmas cards, also signed by Trump, who then acted like Santa Claus, handing them out to executives around the company’s Trump Tower offices.
+The checks would then be stuffed into Christmas cards, also signed by Trump, who handed them out like Santa Claus to executives around the building.

 The Trump Organization switched to paying executive bonuses entirely as taxable employee income once Trump went to the White House.